-- 4. A team's roster shall be limited to fifteen (15) players. - 5.
-Team clothing should be of like design and color.
-Teams must have shirts numbered both forfeited.
+4. A team's roster shall be limited to fifteen (15) players.

+5. Team clothing should be of like design and color.
+Teams must have shirts numbered both front and back in center of shirt.

+6. A team must have at least five players present to start a game; otherwise, the game is forfeited.
 The sixth player may enter upon arrival.
 In the event of injury, a team may continue/finish with a minimum of four players on the floor.